Golden Gate Biosphere Network

-The Golden Gate Biosphere Network (GGBN or the Network) is an internationally recognized voluntary coalition of federal, state, and local government agencies, nonprofit organizations, universities, and private partners within the Golden Gate Biosphere region (along the western portion of the San Francisco Bay Area).
-The Network works towards protecting the biosphere region's biodiversity and conserving its natural resources to maintain the quality of life for people within the region.
-The Network has been part of the UNESCO Man and Biosphere Programme since 1988 and is part of the US Biosphere Network and EuroMAB.
-It is recognized by UNESCO due to the significant biodiversity of the region, as well as the Network's efforts to demonstrate and promote a balanced relationship between humans and the biosphere.
+The Golden Gate Biosphere Network (GGBN or the Network) is a voluntary coalition of federal, state and local government agencies, nonprofit organizations, universities, and private partners within the Golden Gate Biosphere region (along the western portion of the San Francisco Bay Area).
+The Network aims to protect the region's biodiversity and conserve its natural resources.
+The Network has been part of the UNESCO Man and Biosphere Programme since 1988.GGBN is also part of the US Biosphere Network as well as EuroMAB.
+It is recognized by UNESCO for its "significance for biological diversity conversation" and organizational efforts involving municipal authorities and private interests.

 The Network periodically submits reports to UNESCO on current land-management issues related to the region's biodiversity and its connection to people.
 Recent efforts have focused on outreach to potential collaborators and promoting research on biodiversity and climate change adaptation.

 About the Golden Gate Biosphere Network

-The Golden Gate Biosphere Network aims to collaboratively steward interaction between humans and the environment.
-Originally recognized by UNESCO in 1988 for its significant ecological and cultural diversity, a 2017 periodic review brought renewed interest to the Golden Gate Biosphere Network and also expanded the boundaries of the GGB region by more than 26,000 square miles.
-In the years since, the Network has focused on expanding its collaborative partnerships in order to better connect the agencies, organizations, and non-profits of the region in an effort to more efficiently steward the natural resources of the region.
-As of 2021, the Network is made up of 20 partners representing multiple jurisdictions and sectors of the region:
+The Golden Gate Biosphere network is a coalition with the goal of conserving the environment of the San Francisco Bay Area.
+It was recognized by UNESCO in 1988 for ecological and cultural diversity.
+In 2017, a periodic review brought renewed interest to the Golden Gate Biosphere Network and also expanded the boundaries of the GGB region by more than 26,000 square miles.
+Since 2017, the Network has focused on expanding its collaborative partnerships to improve connections among regional agencies, organizations, and nonprofits, enhancing the stewardship of natural resources.
+As of 2021, the Network is made up of 20 partners representing multiple jurisdictions and sectors of the region.
+These include: